MetOffice/simulation-systems/source/WorkingPractices/developing_change.rst

   If your development includes am upgrade macro, you **must** add the ``macro`` keyword to your ticket.

+  **Do not** apply the upgrade macro to your dev branch prior to the review process.
+Instead you must create a test branch.
+See :ref:`testing`.

 .. _develop_rosestem:

 Rose stem suite changes
 -----------------------

-Periodically, the developer may wish to update the rose stem suite to add a new change to protect their code.
+All new changes are strongly encouraged to come with an update to the rose stem suite to protect any new functionlity.
 Configuration owners may also wish to update the suite to ensure that important configurations are protected by the rose stem suite.